 Answer: Drapes may be dry-cleaned.
 Upholstery may be spot-cleaned.
-We recommend dry cleaning as the best overall cleaning solution.
+We recommend dry-cleaning as the best overall cleaning solution.
+For interior cleaning instructions, see General Information and Cleaning on page 5-3.

 8. What is a rubber torsion axle?